 - a.
 Entities that exercise control over the Company None. - b.
 Entities that are subject to common control outside the Company None. - c.
 Controlled entities d.
-Key management personnel of the Company
+Key management personnel of the Company e.
+Entities for which the Company acts as the responsible entity None.

-None
+None.